 Yes, any undergraduate student who works in the Writing Center must first successfully complete ENG 345: Tutor Practicum, Writing Center Theory & Practice, a course that is offered each fall (and only in the fall).
-The course fulfills an Area I requirement of the English major/minor as well as a Writing-Intensive requirement for the GEP.
-That semester-long course will build the foundation for you, training you to work with an array of writers, including ESL writers and writers on the spectrum.
-(And if you are an ESL writer or a writer on the spectrum, apply to be a tutor!)
+The course fulfills both a Writing-Intensive and DGNW requirement for the GEP.
+That semester-long course will build the foundation for you, training you to work with an array of writers, including multi-lingual writers and writers on the spectrum.
+(And if you are a multi-lingual writer or a writer on the spectrum, apply to be a tutor!)

 Beyond the course, the tutoring you do, the conversations you have with fellow staff members, and monthly staff trainings all will continue to help you learn and grow as a tutor during your time in the Writing Center.

 You'll generally meet one-on-one with writers, either face-to-face or online.
 Some of our more experienced tutors also do eTutoring, asynchronous online tutoring.
 While we help writers at any stage of the writing process, the bulk of our work is with rough drafts.

 But there are other opportunities in addition to tutoring.
 You might help manage our social media, work at our annual used book sale, pitch the Writing Center to classes or other groups on campus, attend trainings, tutor at one of our Writing Center pop-ups, or travel to a national writing center conference.